 I don't view the Hill-to-Pacers trade based on who George Hill is, or where he's from.
 It's solely based on the player he is: a pretty good one.
 It's nice to see an Indy kid play for the hometown Pacers, but even if Hill was from Topeka and starred at UMKC, I'd still think this was a good trade for the Blue and Gold.

-This year's mediocre Draft was beyond a crap shoot.
-With a pick in the middle of the First Round, the Pacers likely weren't going to be able to get a starter-caliber prospect.
-But, they turned that 15th overall pick (and the 42nd selection plus Erazen Lorbek) into a guy that's going to come in immediately and push Darren Collison at the point, and potentially end up as the starting two-guard.
+This year's mediocre Draft was crapshoot.
+Generally, teams who pick in the middle of the First Round are unable to land a top-end prospect.
+The Pacers turned that 15th overall pick (and the 42nd selection plus Erazen Lorbek) into a guy that's going to come in immediately and push Darren Collison at the point, and potentially end up as the starting two-guard.
 The worst-case scenario for George Hill is that the Pacers will have a terrific sixth man.
 The worst-case scenario for Kawhi Leonard, Marshon Brooks, Chris Singleton or any of the other players the Pacers could've had at #15?
-Much, much worse.
-That's not to say those players don't have the potential to become good NBA players - they do - but you can only collect so many young players with potential.
+Probably worse.
+That's not to say those players don't have the potential to become good or even great NBA players - they do - but you can only collect so many young players with potential.